 Free weights and machines are both good when:

 Alternating between free weights and machines can help you target a particular muscle, such as your shoulders.
 You can use a free weight shoulder press during your heavy training sessions then you can continue with a fixed machine shoulder press for more endurance training which stimulates growth.

 Who should use both free weights and equipment?

-Most people: almost anybody can benefit from using both free weight and machines to build a strong and fit body.
+Almost everyone can benefit from free weight and machine training to build a strong and athletic body.

-Athletes – To compete in different levels of sport and perform at their best.
-The best way to achieve this training is o train with a combination of free weights and exercise is the way to go!
+Athletes – Compete at various levels of sport and give their best performance.
+Training with a combination of free weights and exercise is the best way to achieve this goal!

-Bodybuilders – The best way to grow muscle and build strength is to use both free weights and machines.
+Bodybuilders – The most effective way to grow muscle and build strength is to use both free weights and machines.
 You can start with free weights to build up strength and muscle then use machines to sculpt the muscles for a proper definition.